simonhamp/ensemble-plugin/README.md

 Adds a public endpoint to your application that [Ensemble](https://ens.emble.app) can periodically request for information about your Composer packages.

+🙏 Please consider sponsoring the development of Ensemble 💚

 ## Requirements

 - An Ensemble account (completely free!)